The coronavirus pandemic explained, one year on

 We did not have the answer to this question on Jan.
 19, 2020.
 Initially, there were limited reports of health officials and health care workers being infected.
 With only 60 known cases, it seemed SARS-CoV-2 was not highly contagious.
 We now know that was wrong.

-Scientists understood the virus predominantly spread through the air, moving from person to person via coughing, sneezing and talking from early on.
+Scientists understood from early on that the virus predominantly spread through the air, moving from person to person via coughing, sneezing and talking.
 Such expulsions would produce large droplets ferrying viral particles between people.
 This idea informed early attempts to slow down the virus, focusing on social distancing, because large droplets do not carry far.

-The debate came to a head in July 2020, when 239 scientists co-signed an invited commentary piece in the journal Clinical Infectious Diseases calling national and international health and regulatory bodies to "recognize the potential for airborne spread of coronavirus disease 2019."
+The debate came to a head in July 2020, when 239 scientists co-signed an invited commentary piece in the journal Clinical Infectious Diseases calling on national and international health and regulatory bodies to "recognize the potential for airborne spread of coronavirus disease 2019."
 Clashes with the World Health Organization followed.
-The WHO claimed the science wasn't "definitive" enough and urged further study.
+The WHO argued that the science wasn't "definitive" enough and urged further study.

 What are the symptoms?